 Your local recycling centre

 Anything that’s damaged or hopelessly outmoded should go straight into your recycling box.
 As should all the stray cables and accessories that have become separated from their items.
-If it’s been in a box in the cupboard under the stairs for a year, there is really no need to keep it.
-If you suddenly find out, in six months’ time, what that little widget is for and decide that you can’t live without it after all, you’ll definitely another be able to order one online.
+If it’s been in a box in the cupboard under the stairs for a year, there's really no need to keep it.
+If you suddenly find out, in six months’ time, what that little widget is for and decide that you can’t live without it after all, you’ll be able to order another one online.